The Showcase of Southeast Texas

 Dr. Shannon teaches the winds with the assistance of the graduate assistants, drum majors, and section leaders.

-For more information regarding the woodwinds and brasses, please contact Eric Shannon.
+For more information regarding the woodwinds and brasses, please contact Dr. Eric Shannon.

 Percussion: Drum Line and Front Ensemble